007msr/Microsoft-TeamsClone/README.md

 - Screen Sharing
 - User Video & Audio Recording
 - Screen Recording
-- User Autehentication
+- User Authentication(using Auth0)
 - Dynamic Profile_Page with all details of Users.
 - User can set his photo.
 - Real-Time Collabrative Whiteboard
 - Real-Time Chat (emoji features also included)
 - Can Raise Our Hand
-- Send Meeting Link By Email.
+- Send Meeting Link By Email.(using Nodemailer)

 ## Install